webex/webex-ios-sdk-example-buddies/README.md

 You can download our Demo App from TestFlight.
 1. Download TestFlight from App Stroe.
 2. Open the public link (https://testflight.apple.com/join/r0JD3C9v) from your iOS browser.
-3. Start Testing and install Buddies App from TestFlight.
+3. Start testing and install Buddies App from TestFlight.

 ## Setup
 Here are the steps to setup Xcode project using [CocoaPods](http://cocoapods.org):